mickeyboxell/helm/readme.md

 ## Conclusion

-With Helm installed, you now have the ability to efficiently manage packages of Kubernetes resources, access a repository of existing charts, and control the version history and upgrades of your releases.
-Happy Helming!
+With Helm installed you have the ability to efficiently manage packages of Kubernetes resources, access a repository of existing charts, and control the version history and upgrades of your releases.